-The first section of Smarty Symbols is the Download Hub.
-Here you can access the images and download them to your computer.
+One key section of Smarty Symbols is the Download Hub, where you can easily access and download images to your computer.

 Images are easily accessible via categories.
 You can also search images by keyword and sounds.
 For example, you want to find all the images that end in the sound /f/.